Publish your Registered Reports on Gates Open Research

 Gates Open Research is one of the first publisher to integrate the Registered Report format with an open post-publication peer review model; this not only supports transparency, but means everyone can benefit from the feedback from reviewers at both stages.
 Authors can openly address any issues raised by reviewers, and readers can also learn from the whole conversation.

-Gates OPen Research offers rapid publication in as few as 14 days, meaning your research can make an impact sooner.
+Gates Open Research offers rapid publication, meaning your research can make an impact sooner.
 Articles are fully citable and ready for peer review.

 Expert feedback on your proposed methods